John A Patterson MD, MSPH, FAAFP, ABIHM

 Many ‘sinus infections’ are not infections at all, but are caused by allergies and may respond to allergy medication.
 When an infection is present, it is more likely to be viral than bacterial.
 However, there is no easy test to distinguish viral from bacterial sinusitis.
 Even the presence of colored mucus from the sinuses does not reliably predict a bacterial infection.
 Since 80% of sinus infections resolve within 2 weeks without treatment, current guidelines advise against using antibiotics in the first week of symptoms, unless symptoms worsen after initial improvement.

 Safety is a common goal of consumers and their health care providers, as we all try to avoid causing harm.
 Many consumers, including many parents, are unaware of the potential harm from antibiotics, even when they are prescribed appropriately.
 Antibiotics are the most common cause of allergic drug reactions.
 These reactions can be serious and even fatal.
 Antibiotic-associated colitis can cause a diarrheal illness that can be life-threatening, especially in the elderly.
-An article this year in the Journal of Pediatrics reported an increased risk of asthma in children born to women who received antibiotics during pregnancy.
 Many women develop vaginal yeast infections from antibiotics, requiring another medication to treat the vaginitis, increasing overall cost as well as the possibility of an allergic reaction to a second drug.

 Health care providers and consumers need good information as they both strive for medical care that is safe, effective, scientific, economical, individualized, patient –centered and socially conscious.

 U.S. Antibiotic Awareness Week (USAAW)